Keeping Our Roots Strong: Branches of Belonging

 An Intern explains different elements of the mural

 In the audience were Liberty High School teachers, students, and staff, as well as CAW Executive Director Karen Jolicoeur, Board President Brian Ricklin, and board members Julian D’Ambrosi and Carol Rosenberg.
-All were deeply impressed by the interns’ passion for the project.
+Also in attendance was Christine Beckhusen, the Learning to Work Internship Coordinator for Catholic Charities' Alianza Division, a long-standing and valued partner of Creative Art Works.

 The new Liberty High School Academy for Newcomers mural, “Branches of Belonging”